grafana/grafana-operator/examples/dashboard/_index.md

 For public registries omit `pullSecretRef`.
 For private registries create a `kubernetes.io/dockerconfigjson` Secret in the same namespace as the dashboard CR and reference it via `pullSecretRef`.

-The `insecure` field (default `false`) switches the registry connection from HTTPS to plain HTTP; intended for in-cluster or test registries.
+The `insecurePlainHTTP` field (default `false`) switches the registry connection from HTTPS to plain HTTP; intended for in-cluster or test registries.
 HTTPS registries with self-signed certificates are not supported.

 Image signing (e.g. cosign/Sigstore) is not verified by the operator.